 Trajectories, Transitions, and T2M: How the FYE Program Helped Me Rewrite My Story

 This story starts in 2018.
 At 13 years old, I watched the movie Interstellar for the first time.
-Ambitious as it was whimsical, I was swept up into all the possibilities the universe had to offer.
+It was ambitious as it was whimsical, and I was swept up in all the possibilities the universe had to offer.
 And thus, my heart was set: I would be the person building the things that would help us explore each and every single one of those possibilities.

-Of course, Purdue doesn’t admit first-year students directly into their desired engineering majors.
-Students have to complete a year in the First-Year Engineering program and apply through the T2M process to be admitted into a major.
+Of course, Purdue in West Lafayette doesn’t admit first-year students directly into their desired engineering majors.
+Students are admitted to first-year engineering and complete first-year requirements before going through the Transition to Major (T2M) process, through which students enroll in a specific engineering major.

 As I navigated my first few months at Purdue, I remained confident in my choice to pursue aerospace engineering.
 I made sure to complete all the pre-requisite courses, as well as get involved in events such as Purdue Space Day.
-However, as my second semester rolled in, I began going through the motions of applying to transition to my major.
-For me, this required attending different “Engineering Your Major” events, in which we had to attend four information sessions on engineering majors in separate categories.
-I found myself learning about majors such as environmental and nuclear engineering, about the wide variety of courses they offer and the impact that they have on the world around me.
+However, as my second semester rolled in, I began the process of selecting a major to transition to.
+For me, this required attending different “Engineering Your Major” events, in which all students are required to attend a number of information sessions about engineering majors.
+I found myself learning about majors such as environmental engineering and nuclear engineering, about the wide variety of courses they offer and the impact that they have on the world around me.

-I began to realize that no matter what I chose to do, the amount of opportunities Purdue has to offer would allow me to craft a path for myself that was uniquely my own.
+I began to realize that no matter what I chose to do, Purdue offered me so many opportunities that would allow me to craft a path for myself that was uniquely my own.
 Ultimately, I ended up selecting mechanical engineering as my first choice, as I desired to take classes with a broader scope.
 Even though I wasn't on the path I had originally planned for myself, I knew mechanical engineering would still teach me the skills needed to explore all the possibilities of the universe and more.

 Disha Kalia, ME '28